tvallas/mtr2mqtt/README.md

 - `name`: A descriptive name for the sensor.
 - `unit`: The unit of measurement for the sensor's readings.

-Note that other fields can be freely added and those are added to the json object.
+**Note:** Other metadata fields can be freely added and those are added to the json object.

 ### Using the metadata file
 To use the metadata file with mtr2mqtt, pass the file path as an argument: